It goes much deeper than you think.

 I’ll complete my description of pride with this one sentence.
-It starts as an unseen insolence, which behaves as though to say, “look at me; we both know I’m better than you.”
+It starts as an unseen insolence, which behaves as though to say, “Look at me; we both know I’m better than you.”

 Do you know why Mark was able to write this so poignantly?
 Of course, he was Holy Spirit inspired.
-But it’s also because the older Peter was one of his main sources that verbally related the chain of events.
+But it’s also because the older Peter was one of his primary sources that verbally related the chain of events.

 What about you?
 Do you suffer from the insolence of pride?
 If so, I pray that you will receive the help of God and repent.
 Do it today.
 Repent immediately and pray for God’s forgiveness before you hurt yourself and others more.

 Those who refuse to repent of insolence cooperate with Satan and his oppressive spirits, which oppose righteous authority and leadership.